uwu-labs/waifusion-site/README.md

-# Waifusion Dungeon
+# Waifusion Website

-Welcome to the repo for the Waifusion Dungeon feature.
-This is a project to extend on the Waifusion NFT platform to add a dungeon contract.
+Welcome to the repo for the waifusion.sexy website - a Gatsby project implementing Web3 which allows users to interact with the Waifusion NFT project.
-This contract and feature allows users to buy waifus after the sale has ended.
-Also they are able to burn their current waifus to receive a random waifu from the dungeon.

 ## Local Development Setup